bbyars/mountebank/CONTRIBUTING.md

 ## Debugging

-I was somewhat of a JavaScript newbie when I started mountebank.
+I was somewhat of a JavaScript newbie when I started mountebank, and even now, I don't actually code for a living so I find it hard to keep my skills up-to-date.
 If you're a pro, feel free to skip this section, but if you're like me, you may find the tips below helpful:

 * mocha decorates test functions with an `only` function, that allows you to isolate test runs